 That prince comes in the form of cutesy black kid Fool (Adams), an anonymous victim of the ghetto with a heart of gold.
 Fool’s sister is sick and in urgent need of medical attention, and local tough Leroy (Ving Rhames) has convinced the boy to take part in a Robin Hood style robbery so the spoils can be used to prevent the family from being evicted by evil landlords who have established a tightfisted grip on the African-American community.
 Not only are the targets in question making a fortune off the miseries of the victimised, they have a secret stash of gold coins stored away in their mansion, riches that could be put to better use — at least that is the pitch.

-The People Under the Stairs was released the same year as the infamous Rodney King affair, an incident of police brutality that would lead to the infamous LA Riots, a violent backlash against the kind of racial discrimination that keeps suspicion away from the door of picket fence suburbia, regardless of what may lurk beyond.
+The People Under the Stairs was released the same year as the infamous Rodney King affair, an incident of police brutality that would lead to the LA Riots, a violent backlash against the kind of racial discrimination that keeps suspicion away from the door of picket fence suburbia, regardless of what may lurk beyond.
 The film is a commentary on the abuse of power and the superficial facade that keeps it in place.
 As a tense and fantastical drama the movie still packs a punch.
-Craven is clearly having fun with this one, delivering a manic hybrid of morbid adventure that is skilfully underpinned by the filmmaker’s trademark sense of wit.
+Craven is clearly having fun with this one, delivering a manic hybrid of morbid adventure that is skilfully underpinned by the filmmaker’s trademark wit and fondness for gallows humour.